-To enhance the value and visibility of teaching-focused discourse on the Berkeley campus, CTL presents Dialogues.
+To enhance the value and visibility of teaching-focused discourse on the Berkeley campus, CTL and the Senate Committee on Teaching presents Dialogues.

 2016-2017 Dialogues Focus on Teaching Evaluations and Feedback Mechanisms

-The 2016-17 Dialogues colloquium series is focusing on "Teaching Evaluations and Feedback Mechanisms".
-This year's faculty curators are: Claire Kremen, Environmental Science, Policy, and Management; John Wallace, East Asian Languages and Cultures; Oliver O'Reilly, Mechanical Engineering and Chair of the Committee on Teaching.
+The 2016-17 Dialogues colloquium series has now concluded.
+Its focus was "Teaching Evaluations and Feedback Mechanisms".
+The 2016-17 faculty curators were: Claire Kremen, Environmental Science, Policy, and Management; John Wallace, East Asian Languages and Cultures; Oliver O'Reilly, Mechanical Engineering and Chair of the Committee on Teaching.

 Dialogue 1: "De-mystifying Faculty Teaching Evaluation to Improve Pedagogy and Practices"

 Janet Broughton (Philosophy, Vice Provost for the Faculty 2011-2016) and Martin Jay (History, Former Member of the Academic Senate's Budget & Interdepartmental Relations Committee) shared their insights concerning how to foster innovative teaching that is recognized and rewarded from a University perspective.
 Janet Broughton provided the folllowing information based on the discussion: